microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 -   **Platform**: When an instance unregisters itself, it is no longer available for activation redirection.
 An app that has unregistered itself is not included in the list of instance that is made available to the app.
--   **Reunion**: Unregistering a key does not prevent an instance from being a target for redirection.
+-   **Windows App SDK**: Unregistering a key does not prevent an instance from being a target for redirection.
 Nor does it exclude the instance from the list.

 ### Activation Events